-At 1:47 am on September 21, 1999, a strong earthquake with a magnitude of 7.3 shook the whole of Taiwan, becoming one of the most serious natural disasters in a century.
-This shocking history has been preserved most authentically in the 921 Earthquake Museum of Taiwan.
-The Park completely preserves the surface ruptures and uplifts caused by fault activity during the earthquake.
+At 1:47 AM on September 21, 1999, a powerful magnitude 7.3 earthquake struck Taiwan, resulting in one of the nation's most devastating natural disasters of the century.
+This profound moment in history is preserved with stark authenticity at the 921 Earthquake Museum of Taiwan.The Park completely preserves the surface ruptures and uplifts caused by fault activity during the earthquake.
 Along the carefully planned tour route, the tilted beams collapsed floors, and twisted steel bars, every detail silently tells of the incredible destructive power of nature.
 It presents a unique geological wonder and an essential resource for earthquake disaster prevention education.

 Witness the fault ruins of Kuangfu Junior High School and feel the shocking scene.